You are here

 Understanding the task will help you create a plan, so you can:

-- Launch calmly into the exam, knowing you have a process
+- Start the exam calmly, knowing you have a process

 - Get through the important things on time